OWASP/passfault-docker-template/README.md

 ## TLS configuration
 This template will generate a self-signed certificate for TLS encrypted traffic.
 To use your own certificates, import the certificate into a keystore with an alias of 'jetty' and install it as ${JETTY_BASE}/etc/keystore.
 The __storepass__ will have to be 'storepwd' and the __keypass__ must be 'keypwd'.
-(Otherwise the jetty configuration will have to updated to change the default passwords)
+(Otherwise the jetty configuration will have to be updated to change the default passwords)

 ## More Details
 The [parent image](https://github.com/c-a-m/passfault-docker) defines the environment variable *PASSFAULT_WORDLISTS* that points to the directory where wordslists are stored.
 Also in this directory is the configuration for the wordlists: _wordlists.properties_